HiTechGen/Ani2Cmd/README.md

 >Q1: Why does the animation show unexpected visual lines when I play the animation?
 <img src=".github\prev4.jpg" width="50%;" height="50%;">

->A1: It occurs because "cmddraw" loads the frame similar to how retro tv does.
+>A1: It occurs because "cmddraw" loads the frame similar to how retro tv work.

 <b>Factors that might cause the visual lines to appear:</b>